leelamadhav07/Spring-Boot-Learning-Journey/README.md

 - **DTO Classes**
   Gained hands-on experience with Data Transfer Object (DTO) classes in Spring Boot, using custom queries to map and retrieve only the required data.

+- **Criteria API Queries**
+  Gained hands-on experience with Criteria API queries using the `@PersistenceContext` annotation by building custom queries dynamically.

 ## Requirements

 - **IDE**: Eclipse